ignatandrei/RSCG_Examples/docs/index.md

 [<https://github.com/ignatandrei/RSCG_Examples/tree/main/HttpClientCodeGenerator>](https://github.com/ignatandrei/RSCG_Examples/tree/main/HttpClientCodeGenerator)

+### Author of HttpClientGenerator , Jalal Amini Robati

+1. Short info about you , Jalal Amini Robati

+I am working as a senior software engineer at Alibaba Travels.

+2. Why did you start this HttpClientGenerator ?

+I built HttpClientGenerator to help users stop writing HttpClient code.
+Currently, some users use tools like swaggergen which generates too much code that is hard to maintain.

+3. How do yourself use your HttpClientGenerator ?

+I am going to use it in a high-traffic website on production when it gets mature enough.
+I mostly use it on my personal projects and look for feedback from developers for now.

+4. What other RSCG do you use ?

+Since the RSCG is in the early stages, I don't know that many tools but I think it can be applied to many areas like DI, ORMs.
+Currently Dapper.AOT is using this feature that would make writing database code so much faster.

 ## RSCG - worth mention

 There are more RSCG that you could see - here is a list that you may